kjendrzyca/knowledge/how-to-win-friends.md

 Express honest admiration for others hobby and interests to get something from them.

 Talk to people about themselves and they will listen for hours.

+## To win people to your way of thinking

+### The only way to get the best of an argument is to avoid it

+**You can't win an argument.**

+> If you argue and rankle and contradict, you may achieve a victory sometimes; but it will be an empty victory because you will never get your opponent's good will. ~Benjamin Franklin

+Look for areas of agreement.
+When you have heard your opponents out, dwell first on the points and areas on which you agree.
+Be honest.
+Look for areas where you can admit error and say so.
+Apologize for your mistakes.
+It will help disarm your opponents and reduce defensiveness.

+Promise to think over your opponents' ideas and study them carefully.
+And mean it.
+Your opponents may be right.

+When one yells, the other should listen - because when two people yell, there is no communication, just noise and bad vibration.

+### How to avoid making enemies

+**You cannot teach a man anything; you can only help him to find it within himself.**

+Be wiser than other people if you can.

+If a person makes a statement that you think is wrong - yes, even that you know is wrong - isn't it better to begin by saying:

+🚨 **"Well, now, look.
+I thought otherwise but I may be wrong.
+I frequently am.
+And if I am wrong, I want to be put right.
+Let's examine the facts."** - magical phrase.

+Nobody will ever object to your saying: "I may be wrong.
+Let's examine the facts."

+When we are wrong, we may admit it to ourselves.
+And if we are handled gently and tactfully, we may admit it to others and even take pride in our frankness and broad-mindedness.
+But not if someone else is trying to ram the unpalatable fact down our esophagus.